-If your verse used a melodic range of C to G and your pre chorus used the same melodic range and your chorus also used a range of C to G … what type of song are you probably going to have?
+If your first verse uses a melodic range of C to G and your pre-chorus used the same melodic range and your hook also used a range of C to G … what type of song are you probably going to have?

 A pretty boring linear song, I think!
 Rick from the Young Ones said it the best.
 Your verses are saying the following: “Why don’t you listen to me … I’m not a saucer you know!”

 But imagine if you had this type of contrast melodically.

 Imagine your verses “owned” the melodic range of C to G.

 Your Pre-Chorus “owned” the melodic range of F to B flat.

 And the hook “owned” the upper melodic range of B flat to G … giving your entire song a range of an octave and a fifth (from a lower “C” to a “G” an octave above).